-And as far as video is concerned, you’ll be able to sit back and watch content that’s complies with formats like AVI, RM, MPEG 1/2/4, MP4, Xvid, DivX, ASF, MKV, FLV, DVD and H.264.
+And as far as video is concerned, you’ll be able to sit back and watch content that complies with formats like AVI, RM, MPEG 1/2/4, MP4, Xvid, DivX, ASF, MKV, FLV, DVD, and H.264.
 You can further personalize your experience by tweaking the contrast and brightness, screen size, noise reduction and more.
 Offering support for 24 languages, this freeware is compatible with Windows XP, 2000, Vista and 7.

 2 – VLC:

 Movie buffs who simply love to watch their collection of flicks on the computer will surely need no introduction to VLC that sports an orange and white striped traffic cone for a logo.
 Loads of film fans have been relying on this handy software for more than a decade now.
-As expected, this entrant in our programs like QuickTime roster supports numerous file formats like AVI, WMV, MOV, OGG, MXF, FLV, WAV and FLAC, among others.
+As expected, this entrant in our programs like QuickTime roster supports numerous file formats like AVI, WMV, MOV, OGG, MXF, FLV, WAV, and FLAC, among others.

 Additionally, you can also groove to your favorite music that’s stored in CDs as well as different devices.
 It further plays most codecs such as DivX, MKV, WMV, MPEG-2, H.264, WebM and MP3, so no external codec packs needed.
-The developer has even thrown features like media conversion and streaming capabilities in to the amalgamation.
-This software is compatible with Windows, Mac OS X and GNU/Linux, among a host of other systems.
+The developer has even thrown features like media conversion and streaming capabilities into the amalgamation.
+This software is compatible with Windows, Mac OS X, and GNU/Linux, among a host of other systems.

 3 – XBMC:

 It even complies with popular archive formats, DVDs, CDs and even content stored in RAR and Zip archives.
-What’s more, you can expect to see a personalized library that’s complete with descriptions, box covers and fanart.
+What’s more, you can expect to see a personalized library that’s complete with descriptions, box covers, and fanart.
 Some of the other attributes found here include playlist and slideshow functions, audio visualizations and a weather forecast feature.
-This one is available for Linux, Mac OS X and Windows PCs.
+This one is available for Linux, Mac OS X, and Windows PCs.

 4 – MPlayerx:

-‘Simple, powerful, beautiful,’ is the tagline used by the company to best represent this next inclusion in our softwares similar to QuickTime array.
+‘Simple, powerful, beautiful,’ is the tagline used by the company to best represent this next inclusion in our software similar to QuickTime array.
 The all-in-one solution is packed with MPlayer and FFmpeg so that it can tackle just about any media format you throw at it.
 No need to dabble in extra codec programs or plug-ins.

 5 – Elmedia Player:

 Here’s another entertainment solution that’s fashioned exclusively for the Mac OS X system.
-This multifunctional media player complies with a plethora of file formats such as RM and RV, AVI, FLV, XAP, MOV, WMV, SWF and DivX.
+This multifunctional media player complies with a plethora of file formats such as RM and RV, AVI, FLV, XAP, MOV, WMV, SWF, and DivX.
 You’ll also be spoiled for choice with plenty of customizable viewing options.
-Even the movies and video bits strewn across its user-friendly media library can be put into specific groups like playlists or smart playlists.
+Even the movies and video bits were strewn across its user-friendly media library can be put into specific groups like playlists or smart playlists.